-First up in our CBD FAQ - (Cannabidiol – pronounced ka-nə-bə-ˈdī-ˌȯl) is all over the news today, and for good reason.
+First up in our CBD FAQ - CBD (Cannabidiol – pronounced ka-nə-bə-ˈdī-ˌȯl) is all over the news today, and for good reason.
 CBD, a chemical compound found in plants from the Cannabis family, is being shown to help with a staggering array of ailments to the human body ranging from the common to the more serious.
-In his book Hope & Healing, The Case for Cannabis, Dr. Joseph Rosado describes the actions of CBD (and THC) on the CBD receptors in the vertebrate body.
-CBD (a phytocannabinoid) mimics the body’s own endocannabinoids and acts on CB2 receptors, which are found primarily in the central nervous system.
+In his book Hope & Healing, The Case for Cannabis, Dr. Joseph Rosado describes the actions of CBD (and delta-9 THC) on the CBD receptors in the vertebrate body.
+CBD (a phytocannabinoid) mimics the body’s own endocannabinoids and primarily acts on CB2 receptors that are found on immune cells, which circulate throughout the body and brain via the bloodstream.
+CB2 receptors are also found in the spleen, as well as in some bone and liver cells.
 The short version is that this helps our bodies restore and maintain balance.
+The CB2 receptor isn't typically found on neurons, except for in the brainstem and hippocampus.
+However, non-neuronal brain cells called microglia appear to express CB2 receptors in response to inflammation and injury.

 For details on the science of how CBD works, obtain a copy of the book mentioned above or visit Project CBD’s page at https://www.projectcbd.org/science/how-cbd-works

 The answer is actually yes and no. The Cannabis Sativa and Cannabis Indica plants we commonly know as marijuana certainly contain CBD.
-But legal, commercially cultivated CBD is extracted from cannabis plants that have specifically been bred for their high CBD and low THC levels (less than 0.3%).
+But legal, commercially cultivated CBD is extracted from cannabis plants that have been specifically bred for their high CBD and low delta-9 THC levels (less than 0.3%).
 These are known as “phytocannabinoid rich” (PCR) hemp.
-Confusion abounds about “industrial hemp” because plants bred specifically for their high CBD, low THC content are classified as “industrial hemp” by the 2014 farm bill.
-However, what has always been known as “industrial hemp” is the tall, fibrous version of cannabis grown for cloth, paper and other textiles.
-These plants contain minimal cannabinoids.
+Confusion abounds about “industrial hemp” because plants bred specifically for their high CBD, low delta-9 THC content are classified as “industrial hemp” by the 2014 farm bill.
+However, what has always been known as “industrial hemp” is the tall, fibrous version of cannabis grown for seeds, cloth, paper, and other textiles.
+These plants typically contain minimal cannabinoids.

 Yes and No. First, some basic definitions: